-Workplace Health continues to focus efforts on early intervention to reduce the number of employees that require LTD to
+Workplace Health continues to focus efforts on early intervention to reduce the number of employees that require LTD to support an illness or injury.

-The implementation of a Direct Referral service supporting employees with musculo-skeletal injuries and mental issues effective accommodation when approached by Disability Management about their employees that require such services health has successfully increased the number of employees returning to work prior to the need for LTD.
+The implementation of a Direct Referral service supporting employees with musculo-skeletal injuries and mental issues health has successfully increased the number of employees returning to work prior to the need for LTD.